weslleymirandadev/reactjs-and-nodejs-test/README.md

 ## About the project

-This project showcases my skills and proficiency as a Full-Stack Engineer, utilizing a robust tech stack to craft innovative solutions.
+This project showcases my skills and proficiency as a Full-Stack Engineer, utilizing a robust tech stack to craft an innovative solution.

 ### How to use the application